Finding inner peace

 What am I really suffering from?

-Sri Nisargadatta Maharaj says in his book ‘I AM’: “It is always the wrong that makes you suffer; wrong desires and fears, wrong values and ideas, wrong relationships between people.
+The great Indian Advaita teachers Sri Nisargadatta Maharaj says in his book ‘I AM’: “It is always the wrong that makes you suffer; wrong desires and fears, wrong values and ideas, wrong relationships between people.
 Leave the wrong and you will be free from pain.
 The truth sets you free – the truth liberates.” – But what is meant by ‘wrong’ here?
 OM C. Parkin explains this in his textbook Intelligence of Awakening as follows: “But the pure teaching, as expressed through Advaita, does not know ‘wrong’ in the sense of morally wrong.
 The pure teaching is the mystical core of religions, their essence, where every form of moral concept is left on the surface.
 In the wisdom teachings, wrong always means inauthentic, non-existent.
 And the entire world is wrong.
 It is the mind that creates it.”

 Have you already seen our article on the subject of Advaita?